piccolomo/plotext/readme/notes.md

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Notes](https://github.com/piccolomo/plotext/blob/master/readme/notes.md#notes)

 ## Future Ideas

 From Issue Reports:

 - solve time gap [Issue 148](https://github.com/piccolomo/plotext/issues/148) in weekends on date-time plots
 - add custom lines (dotted, or any marker), solving [Issue 145](https://github.com/piccolomo/plotext/issues/145)
 - add heatmap plot, solving [Issue 143](https://github.com/piccolomo/plotext/issues/143)
 - remove side symbol on legend if only one data is plotted on other axes, solving [Issue 142](https://github.com/piccolomo/plotext/issues/142)
-- no decimals if all axes ticks are all integers, solving [Issue 136](https://github.com/piccolomo/plotext/issues/138)
+- no decimals if all axes ticks are all integers, solving [Issue 136](https://github.com/piccolomo/plotext/issues/136)
-- add unit_testing, as suggested in [Issue 130](https://github.com/piccolomo/plotext/issues/130)
+- add unit testing, as suggested in [Issue 130](https://github.com/piccolomo/plotext/issues/130)

 Any new relevant idea is welcomed under request, opening an [issue report](https://github.com/piccolomo/plotext/issues/new), here are some:

 - add bar `alignment` parameter
 - add `clear_settings()` method to clear only the plot settings (labels, title and so on) and not the data and colors
 - add `matrix_plot()` side bar to connect intensity level with actual matrix value
 - high resolution markers available on Windows and other rarer terminals (under request and not sure how)
 - correct doc strings
-- remove `trend` parameter in `text()` method,
+- remove `trend` parameter in `text()` method
 - change `text` parameter to `label`  in `text()`
 - change `frame` parameter to `show` in `frame()` method
 - resolve this issue: subplots() seems to reset previous settings; eg: